Skip to main content

 Although slide-ins were once extremely popular, there are only a few manufacturers still producing a slide-in range.

-I wouldn't be surprised if the bottom three stopped manufacturing the slide-in range.
+I wouldn't be surprised if the last two stopped manufacturing the slide-in range.

 Slide-In Range Manufacturers include: